 Creating a Multilingual WordPress Website

 Luckily, there are several plugins that allow you to easily create and manage multilingual WordPress sites.
-These plugins allow you to create content in multiple languages and making it easier for your website visitors to switch languages.
+These plugins will enable you to create content in multiple languages and make it easier for your website visitors to switch languages.

-We recommend using WPML (WordPress Multi Language) plugin.
-This paid plugin is used by thousands of websites from all over the world to create user friendly multilingual websites with WordPress.
+We recommend using the WPML (WordPress Multi Language) plugin.
+This paid plugin is used by thousands of websites from all over the world to create user-friendly multilingual websites with WordPress.

 Help Translate WordPress in Your Language